Assistant Professor in Applied Health Science

 717-766-2511 ext.
 7055

-Mindy Smith joins the Department of Health and Human Performance after serving as an adjunct at Messiah during the past four years.
-Mindy is an alumna of Messiah and received her Bachelor’s Degree in Health and Physical Education.
-After graduation from Messiah, she taught Health Education at Northern High School while completing her Master’s Degree in Exercise Science and Physical Education at McDaniel College in Westminster, MD.
-She also served as the varsity girls’ soccer coach at Northern for nine seasons.
-Mindy is currently in a four-year EdD program in Kinesiology through the University of North Carolina in Greensboro.
+Dr. Mindy Smith is an alumna of Messiah and received her Bachelor’s Degree in Health and Physical Education.
+After graduating from Messiah, she taught high school Health Education and served as a varsity girls' soccer coach, while completing her Master’s Degree in Exercise Science and Physical Education at McDaniel College in Westminster, MD.
+Dr. Smith completed her EdD in Kinesiology through the University of North Carolina in Greensboro.

-Mindy loves to run, garden, make food for people and have fun with her family.
-Mindy lives in Dillsburg with her husband, Brent, and their daughter, Kendi and son, Kiptyn.
+Dr. Smith loves to trail run, garden, make food for people and spend time outside with her family (and usually a soccer ball!).
+She lives in Dillsburg with her husband, Brent, daughter, Kendi and son, Kiptyn.

 Harrison, T., Weigel, D., & Smith, M. (2020).
 The application of faith and learning: Faith-based anchor institutions and community engagement.
 Metropolitan Universities Journal, 31(3), 163-180.

 Smith, M. B., Gill, D. L., & Reifsteck, E. J. (2020).
 An intervention to support collegiate student-athletes in the transition to meaningful lifetime physical activity.
 Case Studies in Sport and Exercise Psychology, 4(1), 75-83.

 Smith, M.B., Reifsteck, E.J., & Gill, D.L.
 (2018).
 Moving into an active future: Supporting lifetime physical activity for student-athletes.
 ACSM's Health & Fitness Journal, 22(4), 10–15.